gerth2/gerth2.github.io/_drafts/controls_supp_arm.md

 In conclusion, the requirements for what constitutes a "good" PID tune are derived from your requirements for what makes a good robot.
 Which, of course, depends on your robot, and the year's game.
 It all just depends.

-Ok, now back to our regularly scheduled blog post.
+### What "In General" Means

+One final note (I promise).
+I've used the weasel-word phrase "in general" a lot.
+Here, I mean it to imply "for most of the FRC-encountered situations".

+Software bugs, weird mechanisms, measurement delay, very-sensitive systems, and a whole host of other things can make the assumptions laid out here invalid.
+For that reason, it's very hard for me to ever say "Always".

+Keep this in mind while tuning.
+These things _do_ work.
+They're out in the world everywhere.
+If you're struggling to make it work in your situation, there _has to be a reason why_.
+Maybe it's because you have a software bug.
+Maybe it's because the physical manipulator is very exotic.

+The best I can tell you - approach the problem systematically.

+Verify the assumptions of your software - have proof it operates as you expect.

+Compare your design to those used successfully by other teams.
+Where are they the same, and where are they different?
+Do those differences matter?
+Do the math to prove it!

+Finally, pull in subject-matter experts - mentors, industry professionals, more experienced students, [chiefdelphi](https://www.chiefdelphi.com), or even myself (see the email at the bottom).

 ## Arm System Model

+On to the actual arm!

 #### Basic Description

 Ya ever heard of [chicken on a stick?](https://www.food.com/recipe/chicken-on-a-stick-177166#activity-feed) Well, we're gonna model the arm as _mass on a stick_.
 Just some weight (from a claw or intake motors or similar), suspended on the end of a long, thin rod (which weighs relatively little).

 The arm is constrained to rotate through just one plane, going up and down powered by a motor at the "shoulder".
-THe motor is of course run through a (fairly-high reduction) gearbox.
+The motor is of course run through a (fairly-high reduction) gearbox.
 When you run the motor in one direction, the arm goes up.
 In the other direction, it goes down.

 Additionally, our arm will be _vertical_ - the plane it travels within is parallel to the direction gravity pulls on the arm.
 This means that when the arm is stretched "straight out" in front of the robot, gravity will be pulling it down toward the ground.